Billy Kilmer: Problems with alcohol

 It was during the 1970 season, his last in New Orleans, that rumors stirred that Kilmer missed curfew before a game against the Denver Broncos.

 Kilmer's most memorable night on the town came early Monday morning December 6, 1971 after beating the Giants 23–7.
 He got arrested at the Toddle House, a coffee shop in Arlington, Virginia.
 Apparently, Kilmer and an unidentified female friend attempted to pay a $4 tab (about $30 in 2023) with a $100 bill (about $743 in 2023) and an argument ensued with their waitress.
 A local police officer named Edmund D. Sheroshick showed up, and Kilmer, told the policeman, “If you think I’m wrong, put me in jail!”
 Officer Sheroshick did exactly that, but Kilmer was released in plenty of time for his next team practice.
 In the next few days, Kilmer won the hearts of fans by leading the Redskins to a 38–24 victory over the Los Angeles Rams on Monday Night Football which clinched a playoff berth, and also by telling the waitress she could keep the $100 as a tip.
-Ironically, Officer Sheroshick was disciplined after getting into an altercation of his own on early Christmas Eve morning at the exact same Toddle House.
+Ironically, Officer Sheroshick was disciplined after getting into an altercation of his own on early Christmas Eve morning at the same Toddle House.
 Even though he was off-duty and was not drunk, the officer had violated his department's rules by driving his cruiser while drinking.

 On December 11, 1976, Kilmer was arrested for drunk driving less than two days before a game against the Dallas Cowboys.
 He was released in time to lead the Redskins to a 27–13 victory on Sunday, December 12, on the road at Texas Stadium.